John S. Fray & Co.

 At some point he emigrated to the United States and, living in Bridgeport,

-and built an early
+He built an early

 reputation and brace building success upon the initial patent of